 See FEE-HELP booklet (pdf 460kb)

 Fill in a Request for FEE-HELP Assistance form at Monash Connect if you are:

-You must apply for FEE-HELP at least five days before your fees are due (see your Monash fee statement).
+You must apply for FEE-HELP at least five days before your fees are due (see your fee statement in the Web Enrolment System).

 Approved applicants get a new fee statement the following week.
 This shows FEE-HELP is your payment option.